Dance education

-Dance education is a practice whereby students are taught a broad understanding of dance as an art form or trained professionally in specific dance genres.
-Dance education also encompasses a research area in which scholars conduct original research on ways of teaching and learning dance.
+Dance education is a practice whereby students are taught a broad understanding of dance as a form of art and who are trained professionally in many different genres of dance.
+Dance education consists of specialized dancers who conduct original research for teaching others how to dance.
 Currently, dance itself is considered an allied form of art and music, thus dance in formal education is closely knit with these disciplines.

 Curriculum

-In general, a dance education curriculum is designed to impart dance performance skills, or knowledge of dance, or both to students.
+In general, a dance education curriculum is designed to impart the knowledge and skills of performing dance for the students.
 Knowledge-oriented curricula may cover any of a diverse range of topics, including dance notation, human anatomy, physics, dance history, cultural aspects of dance, and music.

-A curriculum may involve the study of one or more dance genres, including formal genres such as ballet, ballroom, contemporary, jazz, Latin, and tap dance, and informal and social genres such as line, freestyle, and sequence dancing.
+A curriculum may involve the study of one or more dance genres, including formal genres such as ballet, ballroom, contemporary, jazz, Latin, tap, pointe, hip hop, jazz funk and informal and social genres such as line, freestyle, and sequence dancing.

 Professional dance education

 Professional and vocational dance education is offered by both public and private institutions.
 Private institutions, which are commonly known as dance schools or dance colleges, are typically focused on dance education, whereas public institutions usually cover a broad range of topics.
 Examples of private institutions include the Royal Ballet School and the School of American Ballet, the Alvin Ailey American Dance Theater (now The Ailey School), The Juilliard School, and the Boston Conservatory at Berklee.

 Many public and private universities and colleges offer minor programs in dance, or major programs with academic degrees such as Bachelor of Arts, Bachelor of Fine Arts, and Master of Fine Arts in dance.
 Some public secondary education institutions offer comprehensive dance education curricula.
 For example, Jefferson High School (Portland, Oregon) offers concentrated vocational dance education in conjunction with its pre-professional dance company, The Jefferson Dancers.
 In addition, some dance companies offer pre-professional, adult, community, adaptive dance training, and/or workshops, along with their company programs.
 Some examples include: the Joffrey Ballet (Chicago, Illinois), Hubbard Street Dance Chicago, Houston Ballet, the Boston Ballet, and San Francisco Ballet companies.

 There are at least three categories of classes.
 Regular dance classes will generally go more than a few weeks.
 For younger students, many dance schools will follow the local school calendar.
-Classes will start in the fall (just after the school year begins), and end about a month or two before the school year finishes.
-Their dance season will be around 10 weeks in Fall, and 10 in Spring.
+Majority of dance studios start the new season at the beginning of August and last until the beginning of June.
+This makes a typical dance season about 40 weeks long.

 Dance workshops generally go from a day to a week, often in Summer, and offer a variety of dancers an opportunity to hone their skills.

 Dance intensives are generally for higher-level dancers.
 They have a more focused lesson plan than workshops, and last between two weeks and a month.